poreeyaporzare/Flip-FFC-OS/README.md

 # Flip-FFC-OS
-a OS by Flip &amp; FFC team for teaching the electronic
+# a OS by Flip & FFC team for teaching the electronic
+# Any copying is prosecuted ©️